dbd-challenge/dbdc3/docs/data/index.md

 # Dataset for DBDC3

-Below shows the Dataset made for DBDC3.
-This dataset includes data for both development and evaluation.
-After DBDC3 workshop, we revised the annotation and added the new data into this dataset.
+Below shows the dataset for DBDC3.
+This dataset includes both development and evaluation data.
+After the DBDC3 workshop, we revised some of the annotations.
+The dataset below include the revised annotations.

 ## Download
 - [DBDC3.zip](https://dbd-challenge.github.io/dbdc3/data/DBDC3.zip)